kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 We propose to add a new `CPUManager` policy option called `strict-cpu-reservation` to the `static` policy of `CPUManager`.
 With this policy option, we remove the reserved cores from the list of all available cores at the stage of calculation DefaultCPUSet.
 As a result, burstable and best-effort containers are launched with a cpuset in which the reserved cores are excluded.

+### User Stories (Optional)

+#### Story 1
+System daemons and interrupt processing are there to serve all processes including guaranteed workloads; they needs be isolated from bursty workloads.

+#### Story 2
+Isolating system daemons and interrupt processing is especially critical in all-in-one deployments where workloads are placed on combined master+worker(+HCI storage) nodes.

 ### Risks and Mitigations

 The risks of adding this new feature are quite low.

-It is isolated to a specific policy option within the `CPUManager`, and is protected both by the option itself, as well as the `CPUManagerPolicyAlphaOptions` feature gate (which is disabled by default).
+The feature is isolated to a specific policy option within the `CPUManager`, and is protected both by the option itself, as well as the `CPUManagerPolicyAlphaOptions` feature gate (which is disabled by default).

+When the feature is enabled, the size of the shared pool is reduced by that pod eviction may rise.
+This can be illustrated as follows:

+When `strict-cpu-reservation` is disabled:
+Total CPU cores (80) = Exclusively allocated (20) + Shared (60)

+When `strict-cpu-reservation` is disabled:
+Total CPU cores (80) = Exclusively allocated (20) + Reserved (8) + Shared (52)

+You want to make sure infrastructure pods are deployed with priorityClassName set to system-node-critical for their stability.

+Additionally, to avoid excessive eviction due to wrong dimensioning, this feature requires the number of reserved cores not exceeding half of the total cores.

 ## Design Details

 When `strict-cpu-reservation` is enabled as a policy option, we remove the reserved cores from the list of all available cores at the stage of calculation DefaultCPUSet.

 Feature impact can be illustrated as following:

 With the following Kubelet configuration: